PKKostov18/MusalaSoft-Project/README.md

 ***

-## How to run the project to your machine
+## How to run the project on your machine

 ### Step 1: Clone the repository